-- Request the assistance of local and state agencies in road clearing activities during periods of snow and ice.
-(This may include the clearing of private driveways if necessary for delivery of fuel supplies for protection of life and property.) - Request, through transportation companies or appropriate federal agencies, the priority movement of petroleum products, coal, or other fuels on rail, waterways, pipelines or other means. - Work with appropriate state and federal agencies to remove restrictions on highway transportation (e.g., weight limits, hours of service, route restrictions, etc.) without causing safety or other problems. - Assist suppliers and consumers in locating transportation for petroleum products, coal or other fuels.
+Conservation: Regulatory: Transportation: Develop and implement a public education and information program regarding electric power conservation.
+Curtail use by and/or impose electric power conservation goals on state government facilities and operations.
+Develop and impose an electric power-rationing scheme (voluntary or mandatory) for the impacted area based on time of day, type of use or similar criteria.
+Coordinate transportation regulation waivers (e.g. hours of service) with the Transportation Cabinet.
+Facilitate the scheduling of alternative methods of transportation for coal delivery.
+Provide additional staff resources to process coal mine permits.
+Request the assistance of local and state agencies in road clearing activities during periods of snow and ice.
+(This may include the clearing of private driveways if necessary for delivery of fuel supplies for protection of life and property.)
+Request, through transportation companies or appropriate federal agencies, the priority movement of petroleum products, coal, or other fuels on rail, waterways, pipelines or other means.
+Work with appropriate state and federal agencies to remove

+Require implementation of a restrictions on highway time of day/day of week transportation (e.g., weight limits, pricing scheme to reduce peak hours of service, route demand for the duration of restrictions, etc.) without causing the event where the necessary safety or other problems. technology is available.
+Assist suppliers and consumers in locating transportation for petroleum products, coal or other fuels.